-The predictability vs III-leakage tradeoff analysis that we performed can be generalized in two ways in future studies: First, the information theoretic measures that we proposed for measuring predictability versus the III leakage can be utilized for analyzing the tradeoff in other biomedical datasets where correlations can be exploited in linking attacks.
+The analysis of tradeoff between predictability and leakage of ICI can be generalized in two ways in future studies.
+First, the information theoretic measures that we proposed for measuring predictability versus the IHICI leakage can be utilized for analyzing the tradeoff in other biomedical datasets where correlations can be exploited in linking attacks.
 Second, the analysis that we performed can be used to extrapolate the number of vulnerable individuals in a large dataset at different predictability levels.
-For example, in Figure XX, at 5% predictability level there is 11 bits of III leakage, which can identify on average 2000 individuals.
-At 1% predictability, there is around 18 bits of III, which can identify on average approximately 64000 individuals.
-Depending on the privacy leakage that can be tolerated, the predictability versus III leakage can be utilized to propose new metrics for quantifying the risk of individual identification.
+For example, in Figure XX, at 5% predictability level there is 11 bits of HHCI leakage, which can identify on average 2000 individuals.
+At 1% predictability, there is around 18 bits of HHCI, which can identify on average approximately 64000 individuals.
+Depending on the privacyprobability of leakage that can be tolerated, the predictability versus HHCI leakage can be utilized to propose new metrics for quantifyingassess whether the risk of individual identification dataset can be released to public access or not.

 Compared to other formalities, our study aims more to characterize the leakage of individual identifying information.
 Differential privacy formality, for example, aims at proposing release mechanisms for statistical databases where the mechanism guarantees that queries return results such that the probability of identifying a specific individual's contribution to the result is vanishingly small.
-In order to maximize the utility of the biological data, it is, however, necessary to analyze the points of sensitive information leakage so that one can design the utility maximizing release mechanisms [19].
+In order to maximize the utility of the biological data, it is, however, necessary to analyze the points of sensitive information leakage so that one can design the utility maximizing release mechanisms [19].[20].
 Our study contributes to quantifying the individual identifying information leakage.

-We also introduced a simple yet effective approach for identification of individuals.
+We also introduced a simple yet effective approach for identification characterization of individuals.
 The approach utilizes extremity based genotype prediction.
 When employed in the individual identification framework, this simple approach renders a very significant number of individuals vulnerable.
 This illustrates the amount the viability of individual identification from gene expression datasets.